 - In a medium bowl, whisk together almond flour, baking powder and salt.

-- In a large bowl, beat butter with erythritol until light and fluffy, about 2 minutes.
+In a large bowl, beat butter with Swerve until light and fluffy, about 2 minutes.
 Beat in egg, then beat in almond flour mixture until well combined.

 - Stir in chopped cranberries and ginger.